julienGautier77/visu/README.md

 Visu is an user interface library based on pyqtgraph to open and process data image .

-It can open .spe .SPE .sif and .TIFF files
+It can open .spe .SPE, .sif and .TIFF files

 It can make plot profile and data measurements  analysis